 JANEIRO - ABRIL 2021

 MAIO - AGOSTO 2020

 Este material tem o único propósito de divulgar informações e dar transparência à gestão executada pela IP Capital Partners, não deve ser considerado como oferta de venda de cotas de fundos de investimento ou de qualquer título ou valor mobiliário e não constitui o prospecto previsto na Instrução CVM 409 ou no Código de Auto-Regulação da ANBIMA.
 Fundos de Investimento não contam com a garantia do administrador do fundo, do gestor da carteira, de qualquer mecanismo de seguro ou, ainda, do Fundo Garantidor de Créditos - FGC.
-A rentabilidade obtida no passado não representa garantia de rentabilidade futura.
+A rentabilidade obtida no passado não representa garantia de rentabilidade futura.strong>

 Para avaliação da performance do fundo de investimento, é recomendável uma análise de, no mínimo, 12 (doze) meses.
 A rentabilidade divulgada não é líquida de impostos.
 Nos fundos geridos pela IP Capital Partners a data de conversão de cotas é diversa da data de resgate e a data de pagamento do resgate é diversa da data do pedido de resgate.

 Os fundos geridos pela IP Capital Partners utilizam estratégias com derivativos como parte integrante de sua política de investimento.
 Tais estratégias, da forma como são adotadas, podem resultar em significativas perdas patrimoniais para seus cotistas, podendo inclusive acarretar perdas superiores ao capital aplicado e a consequente obrigação do cotista de aportar recursos adicionais para cobrir o prejuízo do fundo.